 Most suicides are preventable, according to the American Foundation for Suicide Prevention.
 "Sadly," says Karen Cassiday, PhD, Clinical Director of the Anxiety Treatment Center in Deerfield, Illinois, "many who are at risk for attempting suicide never receive the treatment they need because of stigma, lack of access to care, or lack of knowledge about their symptoms."

-Almost everyone who attempts or commits suicide has symptoms that mental health treatment could alleviate.
+Almost everyone who attempts or completes suicide has symptoms that mental health treatment could alleviate.
 As Dr. Cassiday points out, "We all recognize the need to wear seatbelts, but how many of us recognize and endorse the need for mental health treatment as part of our national and personal practice of good health?"

 The mission of ADAA is to ensure that everyone receives an accurate diagnosis and access to proper treatment so that they live their lives with mental wellness and dignity.